NeraSamples/circuitpython_http_neopixel_animation/README.md

-# Circuitpython HTTP Neopixel Animation

-## A server controlling a strip of Neopixel LEDs.
+## A Web Page Controlling a Strip of Neopixel LEDs.

 The adafruit_httpserver library and other dependencies have to be [installed from the Bundle](https://circuitpython.org/libraries).